Why C9 Theme?

 1. C9 provides theme support for WordPress Gutenberg

-2. C9 is a boilerplate for a modern development workflow.
+2. C9 is a WordPress Starter Theme with a modern development workflow.

 Why modern development?

 In addition to NPM, we built C9 theme with an implicit Git workflow for managing client builds, more on that below.

 How to install the C9 Theme + Plugins?